 Bermuda Government appointed under the Motor Car Act 1951, members are shown in Bermuda Government Boards.

-Unlike in the United Kingdom, etc there are no consumer laws offering Bermuda consumers any protection on used cars.
+There are no consumer laws in Bermuda offering consumers any protection on used cars.
 Before buying a used car, take certain precautions.
 It's hugely important to get from the person selling the car that he or she is in fact the present sole legal owner of the car and can prove this by production of not only the registration certificate but the insurance certificate both in the same name as the owner and his or her driving license.
 Always insist on the present owner, not you as a possible buyer, getting and paying for a transfer-test for that vehicle from the Transport Control Department.
 But do not rely in this alone, as it is largely limited to paintwork and lights.
 Always get a good garage to make a thorough inspection for roadworthiness and make an offer conditional on this.
 It will cost you to do this but is well worth the cost.
 Then, get an indication from your insurance company on the present insurance value of the vehicle as an indication of market price.
 And ask or do the following:

 Once you make an offer to buy a vehicle in writing, you will be held to it.

 Available brands include Bridgestone, Dunlop, Goodyear and Kelly.
 Sizes for automobiles are 12-17 inches.
 Most cars in Bermuda are front-wheel drive.

 Multi-national © 2020.
 All Rights Reserved